michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - v: vary in order to spread risk or to expand
 - v: become broader
 ### Family
-broaden: broadened, broadening, broadens+;broad: broaden, broader, broadest, broadly, broadness, broads;broadening: broadenings
+- broaden: broadened, broadening, broadens+
+- broad: broaden, broader, broadest, broadly, broadness, broads
+- broadening: broadenings
 ### Examples
 - That statute, which was broadened in 2009, does not carry a potential death sentence, but Mr. Roof was also convicted of other crimes that do.
 - This week, a young Rockville e-commerce company that relies on 3D printing seeks help broadening its connections in the industry.